(20th March 2013 – 14½ miles)

 Today’s route climbs up to the curious stone cairns of Nine Standards Rigg, before descending again across long tracts of peat bog to the village of Keld.

-Depending on the time of year, there is a choice of three routes over the moors:
+Depending on the time of year, there is a choice of three paths over the moors:

 Red – May to July